All1nol/asyncroniousHw/README.md

 ## Tasks

 ### Strategies
-Your task is to create three functions:
+Create three functions:
 1. The first function `callback1` takes one parameter: data as an array.
 This function calculates the sum of the elements in the array.
 2. The second function `callback2` takes one parameter: data as an array.
 This function multiplies the elements of the array.
 3. The third function `w` takes two parameters: s as a string and callback as one of the previous two functions.
-This function transforms the string to array of lengths of words in the string and call the callback function from its second parameter as shown below.
+This function transforms the string into an array in which each element is represented by the length of a word in the string, and the function call the callback function from its second parameter as shown below:

 For example
 ```js